-This policy provides guidance regarding authorization to work and identity verification procedures.
+This policy provides the guidance and establishes the procedures regarding verifying authorization to work and making services accessible to all populations.

 The federal procedures for verifying an individual's authorization to work are included in Title 8 CFR, Section 274a.2.
 This section specifies that the requirements published in the USCIS Form I-9, Employment Eligibility Verification, are to be used in verifying and documenting that an individual is authorized to work in the United States.